Causal perturbative QED and white noise. The inductive step: Inductive step. The key point in the removal of UV-divergence

 each term, containing the scalar causal distribution factor (coming from the pairing, \emph{i.e.} $\otimes_q$-contraction) multiplied with $\theta(x_1-x_2)$ or $\theta(x_2-x_1)$ we interpret as the replacement of the pairing (contraction) with the retarded part of the scalar distribution or as the retarded part of the $\otimes_q$-contraction.
 The term without pairings is trivial as $\theta(x_1-x_2)$ is a well-defined translationally invariant distribution and the normal product of free field operators in the variables $x_1$ and $x_2$ multiplied by $\theta(x_1-x_2)$ is well-defined.
 The only difference in comparison to the standard formal approach is that we use the Epstein-Glaser splitting into the retarded and advanced part of contractions (pairings) instead of the naive multiplication by $\theta$.
 In fact the splitting is non-trivial only in case of $\otimes_q$ contractions with $q>1$.
 For $\otimes_0 = \otimes$-contraction or $\otimes_1$-contraction the splitting is trivial and can be realized through the ordinary multiplication by $\theta$.
 The contributions with $\otimes_q$ contractions with $q>1$ correspond to the contributions represented by the loop-graphs insertions, which in the standard renormalization approach are divergent.
 At the second order level there are only three types of such divergent insertions in case of QED.

-Moreover, using this method of computation of $S_2$ we have the same singularity orders $\omega$ in the splitiing as in the Epstein-Glaser formula for $S_2$, which uses $R_{(2)}$ and $D_{(2)}$ , with the same range of freedom in the splitting.
+Moreover, using this method of computation of $S_2$ we have the same singularity orders $\omega$ in the splitting as in the Epstein-Glaser formula for $S_2$, which uses $R_{(2)}$ and $D_{(2)}$ , with the same range of freedom in the splitting.
 We obtain the same $S_2$ as in the Epstein-Glaser method, using the same standard normalization conditions determining the splitting, e.g. by imposing the standard normalization conditions.
 Having the contractions (which we encounter in the computation of $S_2$) and their splitting into retarded and advanced parts fixed, we determine the higher order contributions $S_n$.

-For the computation of the higher order contribution $S_n(x_1, \ldots, x_n)$ we apply the Epstein-Glaser causal method.
-This computation method of $S_n(x_1, \ldots, x_n)$ is reduced to the application of the Wick theorem to the product of at most two normally ordered operators (which we treat as the generalized integral kernel operators), as the operator $D_{(n)}(x_1, \ldots, x_n)$ is equal to the finite sum of products of at most two normally ordered operators:
+For the computation of the higher order contribution $S_n(x_1, \ldots, x_n)$ we apply the Epstein-Glaser causal method, repeating the same computation as for $S_2$, but instead of (\ref{S2}) we use (\ref{Sn}), and instead of computing the retarded/advanced part of causal distributions of single space-time variable, we need to apply the analogous dispersion integral for a retarded/advanced part of causal distributions of $n-1$ space-time variables.
+This computation method of $S_n(x_1, \ldots, x_n)$ is reduced to the application of the Wick theorem \cite{WN} to the product of at most two normally ordered operators (which we treat as the generalized integral kernel operators), as the operator $D_{(n)}(x_1, \ldots, x_n)$ is equal to the finite sum of products of at most two normally ordered operators: